tier4/driving_log_replayer/docs/use_case/obstacle_segmentation.en.md

 1. A bounding box with the UUID specified in the scenario must contain a point cloud (topic `/perception/obstacle_segmentation/pointcloud`) with at least a number of points equal to the specified number.
    - If multiple UUIDs are specified, the condition must be satisfied for all the specified bounding boxes.
 2. The output rate of the point cloud cannot be in error state (this data is provided by Autoware's diagnostic function).
-The default frequency value is 1.0Hz or less.
+The default frequency value is 1.0Hz.

 ### Detection Warning